cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 ### New simulation

+> **handson**: From the results of the previous tutorial, create a new simulation called "appearance.wbt" by using the `File > Save World As...` menu.

 ### Lights

+> **theory**: The lighting of a world is determined by light nodes.
+There are three types of light nodes: the DirectionalLight, the PointLight and the SpotLight.
+A DirectionalLight simulates a light which is infinitely far (ex: the sun), a PointLight simulates light emitted from a single point (ex: a light bulb), and a SpotLight simulates a conical light (ex: a flashlight).
+Each type of light node can cast shadows.
+You can find their complete documentation in the `Reference Manual`.

+> **note**: Lights are costly in term of performance.
+Minimizing the number of lights increases the rendering speed.
+A maximum of 8 lights is allowed if the shaders are disabled in the Webots preferences.
+A PointLight is more efficient than a SpotLight, but less than a DirectionalLight.
+Note finally that casting shadows can reduce the simulation speed drastically.

 Your simulation is currently lighted by a PointLight node at the top of the scene.
 We want to replace this light node by a DirectionalLight node casting shadows.

+> **handson**: Remove the PointLight node, and add a new DirectionalLight node instead.
+Set its `ambientIntensity` field to *0.5*, its `castShadows` field to *TRUE*, and its `direction` field to *{1, -2, 1}*.

 ### Modify the Appearance of the Walls

 The aim of this subsection is to color the walls with blue.

+> **theory**: The **Appearance** node of the Shape node determines the graphical appearance of the object.
+Among other things, this node is responsible for the color and texture of objects.

+> **handson**: In the Shape node representing graphically the first wall, add an Appearance node to the `appearance` field.
+Then add a Material node to the `material` field of the freshly created Appearance node.
+Set its `diffuseColor` field to blue using the color selector.
+If the DEF-USE mechanism of the previous tutorial has been correctly implemented, all the walls should turn blue.

 ### Add a Texture to the Ball

 The aim of this subsection is to apply a texture on the ball.
 A texture on a rolling object can help to appreciate its movement.

+> **handson**: Similarly add an Appearance node to the ball.
+Instead of a Material node, add an ImageTexture node to the `texture` field of the Appearance node.
+Add an item to the `url` field using the `Add` button.
+Then set the value of the newly added `url` item to "WEBOTS\_MODULES\_PATH/projects/default/worlds/textures/bricks.png" using the file selection dialog.

+> **note**: The texture URLs must be defined either relative to the "worlds" directory of your project directory or relative to the default project directory "WEBOTS\_MODULES\_PATH/projects/default/worlds".
+In the default project directory you will find textures that are available for every world.

+> **note**: Open the "bricks.png" texture in an image viewer while you observe how it is mapped onto the Sphere node in Webots.

+> **theory**: Textures are mapped onto Geometry nodes according to predefined **UV mapping** functions described in the `Reference Manual`.
+A UV mapping function maps a 2D image representation to a 3D model.

 %figure "Simulation after having setup the Light and the Appearance nodes."
 ![Simulation after having setup the Light and the Appearance nodes.](png/tutorial_appearance.png)